-The inverter's output can operate at a frequency of either 60 or 50 hertz.
+The inverter's output can operate at a frequency of either 50 or 60 Hertz.
 This output frequency (and the AC acceptance frequency) can be changed with the Operating Frequency menu item.
 This requires high-level access.
 Due to the possibility of damage, access to this setting was restricted by placing it in the Grid Interface Protection menu.